 Get this yearbook flyer here.

 So, does it work?
-Ask Angie Allen, yearbook advisor at Nevada-based Elizabeth Lenz Elementary School.
+Ask Angie Allen, yearbook adviser at Nevada-based Elizabeth Lenz Elementary School.
 She used this approach to increase her school’s yearbook sales by 50%.
 (You can read her full story and learn her techniques here.)

 Marketing Goal 2: Recruit New Yearbook Team Members